uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <h2 id="Part I">Part I — T Flip-Flop counter</h2>

 ### Objective
-Create a 4-bit synchronous counter wich uses four T-type flip-flops.
+Create a 4-bit synchronous counter using four T-type flip-flops.

 ### Logic / Design
-A module is created as a T Flip-flop.
-With T (Set) and clk (clock) as inputs, and a D Flip-flop with two AND gates and a OR gate.
-It toggles the value.
+A module is created for a T flip-flop, with T (set) and clk (clock) as inputs, based on a D flip-flop with two AND gates and one OR gate.
+It toggles the output value:
-- If both T and clk are active, the output is toggled from 1 to 0. or 0 to 1.
+- If both T and clk are active, the output toggles from 0 to 1 or from 1 to 0.
-With a 1-bit T Flip-Flop, a counter can be created instantiating the modules.
-In this case, an 8-bit counter will be implemented.
-But for fucntionality verification porpuses using Logisim, a 4-bit counter will has been designed.
+With a 1-bit T flip-flop, a counter can be created by instantiating multiple modules.
+In this case, an 8-bit counter is implemented, but for functionality verification purposes using Logisim, a 4-bit counter has been designed.

 *Figure 1.1 — T-Flip-flop 1-bit Design*